 #1 Investment in technology and digital will boom

 This trend is expected to really take off as we enter the new decade.
 BDO’s Energy 2020 Vision: Oil & Gas report expresses the belief that companies will move away from overall spending in Research & Development, such as internally developing their own products and services.
-Instead, industry is moving towards investment in exploration and production (E&P) related tech.
-The first trend presents an opportunity for fee-for-service technology-based companies like MyPass.
-These companies who have developed complex products which offer far greater value both efficiency and financially, can fill the expensive space left as companies move away from trying to develop these systems internally.
-We discussed the disillusionment some companies have towards the costs of this process with our Head Developer, Peter Vostan.
+Instead, the industry is moving towards investment in exploration and production (E&P) related tech.
+The first trend presents an opportunity for fee-for-service technology-based companies like MyPass®.
+These companies who have developed complex products that offer far greater value both efficiently and financially can fill the expensive space left as companies move away from trying to develop these systems internally.
+If you'd like to read more, we discussed the disillusionment some companies have towards the costs of this process with our Head Developer, Peter Vostan.

 #2 Energy transition will continue to gain momentum in 2020

-This shouldn’t be something surprising to people however the way the energy transition, moving away from fossil fuels, is approached by the resource sector in 2020 will be interesting to watch.
-Deloitte’s ‘2020 oil, gas and chemical industry outlook’ speaks about the energy transition being a long-term trend that’s gaining a particularly greater focus in 2019 that they expect will continue to grow in 2020.
+This shouldn’t be something surprising to people, however, the way the energy industry is transitioning away from fossil fuels will be interesting to watch.
+Deloitte’s ‘2020 oil, gas and chemical industry outlook’ speaks about how the energy transition is a long-term trend that’s gaining a particularly greater focus in 2019 that they expect will continue to grow in 2020.
 They believe companies should have their eyes on the horizon, decades ahead, to allow themselves to thrive in the future by making decisions now that anticipate “disruptive change” rather than remaining reactive.
 They also provided this advice specifically for Oil & Gas companies looking to get ahead of the energy transition trend:

 - First, companies should identify low-hanging fruit for reducing greenhouse gas emissions like eliminating methane leaks from existing infrastructure.